shri1984/study-images/introduction_to bioinformatics.md

 ```
 Write a small script:

-Open nano
+Open nano.
 Type all small commands such as date, cal, ls in separate lines and save it as test.sh.
 I am using .sh because I am using bash as interpreter of my commands.

 There is small script uploaded in the bioinformatics section of the canvas which is related to the taking backup of a folder.

 Variables
 Variables are the essence of programming.
 Variables allow a programmer to store data, alter and reuse them throughout the script.
 Check welcome.sh script and backup.sh script.

 **References for this exercise:
 Some part of this exercise comes from linux tutorials published by Linux (ubuntu) people.
 All resources in their tutorials are open source.